-Categories of identity related to religion, caste, region, and language were fluid in pre-colonial Sri Lanka (Rogers 1994; Wickramasinghe 2006).
+Categories of identity related to religion, caste, region, and language were fluid in precolonial Sri Lanka (Rogers 1994; Wickramasinghe 2006).
 In the mid-twentieth century language-based ethnicity emerged as a primary mode of sociocultural and political identification for Sinhalas and Tamils (Daniel 1996; Spencer 1990).
-In the late nineteenth century, southern Muslim leaders situated themselves as a separate racial group from Tamils in order to obtain separate political representation in the colonial government.
-In the twentieth century, southern urban-based Muslim leaders gradually constructed a pan-Islamic identity, which allowed them to distance themselves from the Sinhala-Tamil conflict (McGilvray and Raheem 2007).
+In the late nineteenth century, Muslim leaders situated themselves as a separate racial group from Tamils in order to obtain separate political representation in the colonial government.
+Southern urbanbased Muslim leaders gradually constructed a pan-Islamic identity in the mid-twentieth century, which allowed them to distance themselves from the Sinhala - Tamil conflict (McGilvray and Raheem 2007).